 As immunization providers, pharmacists have an important role in public health and protecting patients from vaccine-preventable diseases.
 CDC’s Advisory Committee on Immunization Practices (ACIP) recommends the HPV vaccine for specific populations.
 Test your knowledge of HPV immunization with this short quiz.

-During the 2018 APhA-ASP Summer Leadership Institute, chapter leaders received background information and examples of chapter activities in the area of women's health.
+During the 2018 and 2019 APhA-ASP Summer Leadership Institute, chapter leaders received background information and examples of chapter activities in the area of women's health.
 View the 2018 presentation and 2019 presentation for more information.
 You can also review this article from Pharmacy Today on women's health issues for programming ideas.

 The American Sexual Health Association (ASHA) promotes the sexual health of individuals, families, and communities by advocating sound policies and practices and educating the public, professionals and policy makers, in order to foster healthy sexual behaviors and relationships and prevent adverse health outcomes.A few suggested resources include:

 To qualify to be selected for the poster presentation and complimentary registrations, APhA-ASP Chapters must complete at least one activity in each of three required areas:

 - Promoting the pharmacist’s role in reproductive health